 Interworking Profile features are configured to facilitate the interoperability between the enterprise SIP-enabled solution (Call Server) and the SIP trunk service provider (Trunk Server).
-In the reference configuration, Session Manager functions as the Call Server and the MTS Allstream SIP Proxy as the Trunk Server.
+In the reference configuration, Session Manager functions as the Call Server and the Frontier SIP Proxy as the Trunk Server.

-Interworking profiles can be created by cloning one of the pre-defined default profiles, or by adding a new profile.
-To configure the interworking profile in the enterprise direction, select Global Profiles \rightarrow Server Interworking on the left navigation pane.
-Under Interworking Profiles, select avaya-ru from the list of pre-defined profiles.
-Click Clone.
+To configure the interworking profile in the enterprise direction, select Global Profiles → Server Interworking on the left navigation pane.
+Click Add.

-Enter a descriptive name for the cloned profile.
-Click Finish.
+Enter a descriptive name for the new profile.
+Click Next.

-On the newly created Session Manager interworking profile, scroll down on the General tab and click Edit (not shown).
 On the General screen, check the T.38 Support box.
 All other parameters retain their default values.
 Click Next.